Skip to main content

 Frequently Asked Questions About Understanding Pilonidal Recurrence

-A pilonidal cyst is a small tunnel or sac that forms in the skin near the tailbone at the top of the buttocks.
-It often contains hair and skin debris and can become infected, leading to pain and swelling.
+A pilonidal cyst is a pocket that forms in the skin at the top of the buttocks, near the tailbone.
+It typically contains hair and skin debris.
+The condition develops when loose hairs puncture the skin and become embedded, leading to infection and cyst formation.